(tinctura Psidium guajava)

 Guava is rich in the antioxidant lycopene (non-provitamin A carotenoid), which has recognized anti-cancer properties.

-These are natural preventions and treatments of cancers of the lung, stomach, bladder, cervix, skin, and especially, prostate.
+The plant has natural preventions and treatments of cancers of the lung, stomach, bladder, cervix, skin, and especially, prostate.

 It may lower the risk of heart disease, lowers LDL ("bad" cholesterol), enhances the body's defenses, and protects enzymes, DNA, and cellular fats.

 For the preparation of herbal tincture and infusion (medicinal tea), only the leaves are used.
+An infusion of fresh leaves is used for wound cleaning to prevent infection and assist in healing.

 Ascorbic acid, pectin, fatty acids, tannins, phenols, triterpenes, essential oils, saponins, carotenoids, lectins, flavonoids (quercetin) and gallic acid.